mmonroe3195/mmonroe3195.github.io/README.md

 ## About the Project

-This repository is apart of a larger senior seminar/ thesis project at Hamilton College.
+This repository is a part of a larger senior seminar/ thesis project at Hamilton College.
 We are collaborating with the [Central Oneida County Volunteer Ambulance Corps](https://www.cocvac.org/) to scrape 911 call data, analyse it, and display reports in a UI in order to understand where future EMS resources should be devoted.

 ## Project Steps